 Can You Help?

 Listed below are some enquiries we have received and which we hope you may be able to help answer.
-If anyone has knowledge of or information regarding any of these items - or if you have a query of your own relating to local or family history in our area which you would like help with - please contact the Webmaster.
+If anyone has knowledge of or information regarding any of these items please contact the Webmaster.
+If you have a query of your own relating to local or family history in our area with which you would like help please contact our Chairman.

 THE HARDY FAMILY - Terry Hardy, grandson of Henry Joseph Hardy (see Factsheet 39), has written an extensive history of the Hardy family.
 Many of the family, direct descendants of John Hardy born circa 1702, emigrated to America in the 1850s and 1860s.
 Terry has made a fairly detailed write-up of how three of Henry Joseph's uncles and their families - including Henry Joseph's first cousin, Thomas Henry Hardy who left the UK in 1856 and became a gold miner in Mammoth - made those incredible journeys to Utah by covered wagon and even the handcart method.
 They were Mormons and "trekkers" who literally walked across the Great Plains and the Rockies to settle in Utah.
 They all survived and there are many Hardys out there!
 Terry also has profiles of near family including Henry Joseph's wife, "Grandma Hardy", who lived in Lingfield and Dormansland, and of Henry Joseph's father, Peter who was "The Master" at Godstone school for many years along with his wife who was "The Mistress".
 If you are interested in the Hardy family please contact Terry direct on 01929 481197 or email him at email@example.com.